dclab-skku/dclab-skku.github.io/docs/_members/hyunjin_cho.md

 github: hyunjin_cho
 ---

-He is currently a software developer who works at Samsung Electronics and actively is interested in cutting-edge technologies in the IT and mobile fields.
+He (조현진)is currently a software developer who works at Samsung Electronics and actively is interested in cutting-edge technologies in the IT and mobile fields.
 He completed his PhD at Sungkyunkwan University, under the guidance and support of Prof. Young Ik Eom.